microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/template.md

 <!-- markdownlint-disable-next-line MD025 -->
 # FinOps hub template

-Behind the scenes peek at what makes up the FinOps hub template, including inputs and outputs.

-This template creates a new **FinOps hub** instance.

-FinOps hubs include:
+This document provides a detailed summary of what's included in the FinOps hubs deployment template.
+You can use this as a guide for tuning your deployment or to inform customizations you can make to the template to meet your organizational needs.
+This document explains the required prerequisites to deploy the template, input parameters you can customize, resources that will be deployed, and the template outputs.
+Template outputs can be used to connect to your hub instances in Power BI, Data Explorer, or other tools.

+FinOps hubs includes many resources to offer a secure and scalable FinOps platform.
+The main resources you will interact with include:

+- Data Explorer (Kusto) as a scalable datastore for advanced analytics (optional).
-- Data Lake storage for data staging.
+- Storage account (Data Lake Storage Gen2) as a staging area for data ingestion.
-- Data Explorer to host cost data.
-- Data Factory for data processing and orchestration.
+- Data Factory instance to manage data ingestion and cleanup.
-- Key Vault for storing secrets.

 > [!IMPORTANT]
-> To use the template, you need to create a Cost Management export that publishes cost data to the `msexports` container in the included storage account.
+> To use the template, you need to create Cost Management exports to publish data to the `msexports` container in the included storage account.
 For more information, see [Create a new hub](finops-hubs-overview.md#create-a-new-hub).

 <br>